biotaphy/tutorials/_sources/tutorial/w9_phylo_diversity.rst.txt

 ==============================
-Webinar 8: Phylogenetic diversity: Integrating Phylogenies with Species and Biogeographic Data
+Webinar 9: Integrating Phylogenies with Species and Biogeographic Data
 ==============================

 Analyze the PAM matrix with a tree containing the same species to determine the